Grokzen/redis-py-cluster/docs/benchmarks.rst

     pip install -e .

 You also need a few redis servers to test against.
-It is required to have 1 cluster with atleast one node on port `7001` and it also required to have a non-clustered server on port `7007`.
+You must have one cluster with at least one node on port `7001` and you must also have a non-clustered server on port `7007`.

-Implemented Bencmarks
+Implemented benchmarks
 ---------------------

-- `simple.py`, This benchmark can be used to messure a simple `set` and `get` operation chain.
-It also support running pipelines bu adding the flag `--pipeline`
+- `simple.py`, This benchmark can be used to measure a simple `set` and `get` operation chain.
+It also supports running pipelines by adding the flag `--pipeline`.

 Run predefined benchmarks
 -------------------------

-There is a set of predefined benchmarks that can be runned to messure performance drop from using this library.
+These are a set of predefined benchmarks that can be run to measure the performance drop from using this library.

 To run the benchmarks run